lablancas/pubsub/README.md

 *selector* Mongo Selector, Object ID, or String
 A query describing the documents to find

-*architecture* String
-If you only want to enable your subscription on the server (or the client), you can pass in the second argument (e.g., 'server', 'client', 'web.browser', 'web.cordova') to specify where the subscription is enabled.

 ### PubSub.unsubscribe(subscriber)
 Removes a topic subscriber